GuanceCloud/datakit/internal/export/doc/en/datakit-offline-install.md

 There are two strategies to choose from for full offline installation:

 - Simple mode: Directly copy the files in the U disk to each host and install DataKit.
 However, Simple Mode currently does **not support** [setting through environment variables](datakit-install.md#extra-envs) during installation.
-- Advanced mode: Deploy an Nginx on the intranet and build a file server with Nginx instead of static.guance.com.
+- Advanced mode: Deploy a Nginx on the intranet and build a file server with Nginx instead of static.guance.com.

 ### Simple Mode {#offline-simple}